Select a departure date

 Alice Springs – Kings Canyon

-First up we escape the beaten path and stop at Rainbow Valley, famous for its sandstone bluffs and cliff faces that form part of the James Range.
-The coloured layers in the sandstone cliffs are particularly attractive in the morning and afternoon light.
-Afterwards you’ll travel to the Henbury Meteorite Conservation Reserve, formed when a meteor hit the earth's surface 4,700 years ago.
+First up you’ll travel to the Henbury Meteorite Conservation Reserve, formed when a meteor hit the earth's surface 4,700 years ago.
 The meteorite pieces, which reached speeds of 40,000 km per hour, created twelve craters that are still visible today.
 Though most of the craters have eroded and become lined with plant life, their footprints create an interesting diversion from the surrounding flat Australian desert landscape.
-Perfect for observing the changing colours of the landscape, this afternoon you're off on a 6km Rim Walk exploration of the spectacular Kings Canyon.
-As you venture around the rim, highlights include the domed ‘Lost City’, a stop at Cotterill’s Lookout, and the luscious ‘Garden of Eden’.
-If you’d prefer a more relaxed walk you can opt or a walk along the Creek Bed.
+Perfect for observing the changing colours of the landscape, this afternoon enjoy a relaxed walk along the Creek Bed of Kings Canyon.
 This evening you’re treated to the unique dining experience, Under a Desert Moon, set in the wilderness under a canopy of the Southern Night sky (weather permitting).
 The only light comes from the moon and the flickering glow of the fire and the only sound is soft music intertwined with the whispering of the breeze through the Desert Oak trees and the crackling flames.
 Enjoy a glass of sparkling wine and canapés followed by a four course dinner, prepared from fresh produce.

 Hotel: Kings Canyon Resort